allannjuguna/allannjuguna.github.io/content/posts/CrewCtf_Writeups/2023-07-11-CrewCtf-Writeups.md

 ![ㅤ](/images/CrewCtf_Writeups/06.jpg)

-* All we need to do, is try and figure out if there are any plugins related to encryption, the can use grep to fetch plugins related to encryption as follows
+* All we need to do, is try and figure out if there are any plugins related to encryption, then we can use grep to fetch plugins related to encryption as follows

 ```bash
 # Here we search for crypt to find plugins related to encryption and decryption.
 The word that would match both is crypt